finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Certified Platform

-You meet this criteria if you provide a tool to help people successfully adopt cloud financial management practices aligned with many of the FinOps open source standards.
+You meet this criteria if you provide a tool to help FinOps practitioners successfully adopt cloud financial management practices aligned with many the FinOps open source standards.
 You can address a number of use cases and be rolled out quickly across an organization.
-You also have:
+You also have:  practices aligned with the FinOps standards

 - Be a FinOps Foundation and Linux Foundation member
 - Publicly listed FinOps solution offering
 - Publicly listed feature or documentation pages that map to FinOps functions
-- Documentation providing demonstration of successful implementation by multiple mid-to-large corporate customers (either through case studies or public references)
+- Multiple case studies or public references of implementation by multiple mid-to-large corporate customers
 - Number of FinOps Certified Practitioners tied to company size (see table below)
 - Participation in a Special Interest Group or Working Group

 ### FinOps Certified Solution

-You meet this criteria if you offer a subset of the FinOps tools to help people successfully solve specific challenges in their cloud financial management practices.
+You meet this criteria if you offer a subset of the FinOps tools to help FinOps practitioners successfully solve specific challenges in their cloud financial management practices.
 You also have:

 - Be a FinOps Foundation and Linux Foundation member
-- Reputation as best in class for this area
-- A Dedicated FinOps solution offering
+- Dedicated solution focusing on one area of FinOps
-- Documentation providing demonstration of successful implementation by multiple customers (either through case studies or public references)
+- Multiple case studies or public references of implementation by multiple customers
 - Number of FinOps Certified Practitioners tied to company size (see table below)
 - Participation in a Special Interest Group or Working Group